andyvand/sy201/README.md

 - Extra Activities<p>

-	Keep working on the *Dice Rolling* program that we started in class on Wed, 5 Sep.
-Also try complete the *Pick-4* program we started in class on Fri, 7 Sep.
-The materials for those exercises are in the `cw` directories below (ordered by date).<p>
+	See if you can create your own version of the histogram generator for the `gettysburg.txt` file.
+The executable version I wrote and the `gettysburg.txt` file are both in the `cw11` directory.<p>

 <hr>